 Here is what the brush head originally looked like:

 I noticed that this unevenness/deterioration started happening in August or September of 2016.
-Granted I wash my foundation brushes very, very often, but that is some weak shit glue in the handle if it wasn’t able to hold down the bristles well enough to survive even three years terror.
+Granted I wash my foundation brushes very, very often, but that is some weak shit glue in the handle if it wasn’t able to hold down the bristles well enough to survive even three years of terror.
 Luckily just two months earlier, I had discovered the Tarte Airbrush Foundation Brush and I loooove the hell out of that one even more.
-Why? it’s bigger and faster to cover my whole face, but doesn’t sacrifice much coverage intensity.
+Why? it’s bigger and thus, faster to cover my whole face, but doesn’t sacrifice much coverage intensity even though it is no where near as dense.
 That has been my (almost daily) foundation brush since.

 It’s time to retire you, my dear Airbuki.
 You served me so very well.
 I just wish your lifespan could have been longer.